 You will work and interact with a wide range of people.

 Ergonomics is a small profession.
 Entry is competitive and there is no single way in.

 You can register as a student or associate member of the Chartered Institute of Ergonomics and Human Factors (CIEHF) regardless of what course you are studying or qualifications you have, but you should have an interest in this area.
 If you study a CIEHF accredited course you can progress to other levels of membership.

 You can study for a degree in a relevant subject, such as product design, psychology, biology, operations management, sports science or production engineering, and then take a relevant postgraduate course in ergonomics.

 The University of Dundee offers a BSc degree in Product Design which includes a module on human-centred design.
 Contact the institution for details.

-You can study postgraduate degrees in ergonomics via distance learning with Derby and Nottingham Universities.
+You can study postgraduate degrees in ergonomics via distance learning with Derby, Nottingham and Dundee Universities.
 You can find details on the CIEHF website.